flipz357/flipz357.github.io/_posts/2023-10-04-hacking-a-metric.md

 ## Cite this blog post

-Smatch++ is introduced in an EACL findings paper, so if you'd like to cite something, [here's a bib](https://github.com/flipz357/smatchpp#citation).
+[Here's a bib](https://github.com/flipz357/smatchpp#citation) (Smatch++ is introduced in an EACL findings paper that also discussed some of the issues raised above).

 #### References